rock-simulation/pybob/README.md

   You can start MARS in the terminal via `mars_app`.
   Once you open a new terminal you have to `source env.sh` again.

+# Rock/orogen support

+## macOS Notes:

+To be able to build Rock core libs on macOS one have to install ruby2.7 via macports, since the system ruby library is not compatible.
+Also the macports ruby version have to be selected: `sudo port select ruby ruby27` – and restart the terminal.

 # Todo:
   - check if "git pull" fails